 M&A trends & market analysis

-During the Milan 2017 Globalscope conference, the network’s global Life Sciences sector team met to discuss recent transactions and the evolving underlying structural drivers of the global sector M&A landscape.
+During the Perth 2017 Globalscope conference, the network’s global Life Sciences sector team met to discuss recent transactions and the evolving underlying structural drivers of the global sector M&A landscape.

 A key theme is the continued tightening of regulation, in spite of some policy uncertainty.
 More details can be obtained from team members or regional heads – see contact details below.